nikita-moor/goldendict-forcellini/README.md

 **N.B.:** Addon is made for _desktop_ version of the GoldenDict, it does not work with _mobile_ application.

-Raw requests are saved into the local cache (`code/cache`) to reduce website traffic and improve responce to the frequent queries.
+Raw requests are saved into the local cache (`code/cache`) to reduce website traffic and improve response to the frequent queries.
 Directory of the cache can be safely cleaned or completely removed.

 ### Exemplum